ShortlistShortlistedRemoved from shortlist 52

 The following charts are provided to give you an idea of how some of the key specs of the Yamaha EF6300iSDE compare to generators of similar power (between 5000 and 6000 W).

-- At a dry weight of 200 pounds, the Yamaha EF6300iSDE is one of the heavier devices which can produce between 5000 and 6000 running watts.
-Regarding dry weight, one of the champions in the same power range is the Genmax GM6000XiE, with a dry weight of only 106.9 lbs.
+- Considering its dry weight of 216 pounds, the Yamaha EF6300iSDE is one of the heavier generators producing between 5000 and 6000 running watts.
+In terms of weight, one of the champions in their power range is the Genmax GM6000XiE, standing at just 106.9 lbs.

-- With a lowest noise rating of 58 dBA, the inverter generator is one of the more quiet of the generators of similar power.
+- With a lowest possible noise of 58 dBA, this inverter generator places itself amongst the more quiet of the products delivering similar power.
 If you’d prefer a less noisy device, one of the most quiet devices, which share the same power range with this one, is the Honda EU7000iS, whose lowest noise levels reach just 52 dBA.

 Price comparison